The Ultimate Guide To Visit Beijing Temple Of Heaven

 You can go to the entrance to buy the tickets or use WeChat to book it online.
 At WeChat, you should search “天坛门票.”
 Don’t forget to bring your passport with you.

 For foreign tourists, buying tickets from the ticket office is easy.
-But you need to show the passport to get the real-name ticket.
+But it would be best to show the passport for real-name access.
 If you are visiting during the Chinese holidays, it is better to book the tickets before.
 You can ask your Chinese friend or your hotel to book the tickets through WeChat by searching “天坛门票.”

 Temple of Heaven’s official site: http://www.tiantanpark.com/